GrantsTracks2121/grantstracks-hugo/content/posts/traveling-to-cambridge-bay/index.md

 coverImage: "Cambay-from-plane.jpg"
 showSummary: true
 summary: "This is my account of the trip north from Saskatoon, SK, to Calgary, AB, then Edmonton, AB, then Yellowknife, NWT and finally Cambridge Bay, NWT (now Nunavut)."
+series: ["Living in Cambridge Bay, North of the Arctic Circle"]
+series_order: 02
 ---

 ### My 2020 Commentary on this account written in 1998